 - 2.5 This stage of the impact assessment process is about exploring the options in this area prior to a decision being made about student registration.
 Therefore no preferred option is specified. - Option 1: No change.
 Maintain the HPC's current approach across the whole register.
-Social work students in England would not register with the HPC (base case). - Option 2: Register social work students in England on a voluntary basis (could be considered in combination with option 3). - Option 3: Establish a voluntary register(s) of students for some or all of the existing HPC regulated professions (could be considered in combination with option 2). - 2.6 Option 1 is different from the 'do nothing' option normally considered in impact assessments as the base case.
+Social work students would not register with the HPC (base case). - Option 2: Continue to register social work students on a voluntary basis (could be considered in combination with option 3). - Option 3: Establish a voluntary register(s) of students for some or all of the existing HPC regulated professions (could be considered in combination with option 2). - 2.6 Option 1 is different from the 'do nothing' option normally considered in impact assessments as the base case.
 The HPC does not register students so for the existing professions regulated by the HPC this option would represent the 'do nothing' base case.
 However, the GSCC already maintains a register of social work students and therefore option 1 would represent a change for stakeholders in the social work field.
 Therefore, the potential benefits and costs arising from option 1 compared to option 2 are outlined. - 2.7 We have considered other options for the purpose of this stage of the impact assessment.
-We had considered the option that the register of social work students in England or of other professions might be maintained on a compulsory basis.
-However, registration as a social work student in England is not currently compelled in law.
-Further, compulsory registration is a decision for government and might be inconsistent with the government's stated policy as outlined in 'Enabling Excellence: Autonomy and accountability for health care workers, social workers and social care workers'4 and the discretionary powers for voluntary registration of students included in the Bill.
-However, voluntary registration, if introduced, could potentially be encouraged or compelled through other means, for example, through quality assurance arrangements for education providers.
+We had considered the option that the register of social work students or of other professions might be maintained on a compulsory basis.
+However, the current register of social work students in England is maintained on a voluntary basis.
+Further, compulsory registration is a decision for Government and might be inconsistent with the Government's stated policy as outlined in 'Enabling Excellence: Autonomy and accountability for health care workers, social workers and social care workers' and the discretionary powers for voluntary registration of students included in the Bill.